Maja Jantar

-Maja Jantar is a multilingual and polysonic voice artist living in Ghent, Belgium, whose work spans the fields of performance, music theatre, poetry and visual arts.
+Maja Jantar is a multilingual and polytonic voice artist living in Ghent, Belgium, whose work spans the fields of performance, music theatre, poetry and visual arts.
 A co-founder of the group Krikri, she has been giving individual and collaborative performances throughout Europe and experimenting with poetic sound works since 1995.

 Jantar often collaborates with the theatre company Crew, a group operating on the border between art and science, performance and new technology, as well as with actor and director Ewout d'Hoore.
 She regularly performs with Belgian poet Vincent Tholomé, with whom she has also given workshops on the use of language and sound.
 Recently, she performed with Vincent Tholomé and Sebastien Dicenaire at the Centre Pompidou in Paris for the Bruits de Bouche Festival.